rejoyc-cs/FedFFTNet_SCMI_FedLearn/README.md

 ## ✅ Notes

 - This code will be used for academic and research purpose only.
-- Do cite the paper if using the method.
+- Do cite the paper if using the method: Accepted on IEEE Transactions on Artificial Intelligence.
+(DOI and BibText will be made available soon)

 ---